caseybn/Weather_Station_Data_Summary/README.md

 ```
 - Example of graphing outputs
 ![alt text](https://github.com/caseybn/Weather_Station_Data_Summary/blob/master/Pictures/Station_Daily_Graphs.png)
+**Image 3** Visual representation of different variables throughout the 2018 growing season

 ### Challenges
 1. Grouping by date is difficult.
 It is first necessary to convert the Date-Time to just date, and then group by day.